-When some people have to miss meals, it affects their health, their education, and their ability to contribute to their communities.
+When people miss meals, it affects their health, their education, and their ability to contribute.
 It affects all of us, and it holds back our nation’s potential.
 When America’s wellbeing is powered up with healthy food and sound nutrition, it powers all of us forward to amazing things…

 In 2013, the acclaimed documentary A Place At The Table explored how we got here, and what it would take to solve the root causes of hunger in America.

-We know it’s possible because America all but eliminated hunger once before.
-In the 1970s, seeing scenes of hunger and starvation in news reports inspired the public to demand change.
+We know it’s possible because America all but eliminated hunger in the recent past: As recently as the 1970s, media images of American hunger inspired the public to demand change.
 Our nation’s leaders came together to modernize and enhance the networks that connect all of us to the nutrition and hunger was all but eradicated in the U.S.

-Our leaders used smart policy to make sure people could access federal nutrition programs and expanded school lunches and meals for pregnant women, infants and young children.
-They took action because they knew the whole country benefits when everyone can live up to their potential.
+Our leaders used smart policy to make sure people could access federal nutrition programs.
+They expanded school lunches and meals for pregnant women, infants and young children.
+They took action because they knew the whole country would benefit from everyone meeting their potential.

 Unfortunately, we’ve fallen behind since then.

-In big cities and small towns in every corner of the country, thousands of Americans who saw the movie at screenings had the same reaction: We want change.
+In big cities and small towns in every corner of the country, thousands of Americans who watched A Place at the Table approached us with a question: We want change.
 Where can we sign up?

-Our leaders will only act if they know food insecurity is a priority for their constituents.
-So, let’s tell them.
-That’s where you come in.
-Sign up here, for updates on opportunities to demand action.
+Our leaders will only act if they learn hunger and food insecurity is a high priority for their voters.

 “Let’s fuel the potential of every child.”